There He Is

 When was the last time you played hide and seek?
 Remember how it felt as a child to sit perfectly still and hear whoever was "it" pass by your hiding place.
 It was always a thrill when "it" said, "I give."

 As we grow older we play hide and seek with our children and then our grandchildren.
-Sometime we simply play the very elementary version with babies.
-We hide our face, or have the baby hide their's with their hands.
+Sometimes we simply play the very elementary version with babies.
+We hide our face or have the baby hide theirs with their hands.
 "Where's Bobby?"
 We uncover our eyes, or remove Bobby's hands from his face and proudly proclaim, "There he is."
 The baby laughs and immediately says, "Do again."

-Ah the joys of life, that sometime go unappreciated.
+Ah the joys of life, that sometimes go unappreciated.

 The joy the adult gets from the game is to see the joy on the child's face when they are found.
 The adult feels a sense of togetherness and closeness with the child and it feels good to be needed, if only for a seemingly silly game.

-We as adults sometime play hide and seek in our everyday lives without realizing it.
-We sometime think we are hiding from God.
+We as adults sometimes play hide and seek in our everyday lives without realizing it.
+We sometimes think we are hiding from God.
 The thing is God knows where we are always.
 We can't hide from Him.